Scalable personalization on Azure

 - Azure Kubernetes Service is used to deploy the trained model to web or app services.

-- Azure Machine Learning service is used in this scenario to register the machine learning model and to deploy AKS.
+- Azure Machine Learning is used in this scenario to register the machine learning model and to deploy AKS.

 - Microsoft Recommenders is an open-source repository that contains utility code and samples.
 With this repository, users can start to build, evaluate, and operationalize a recommender system.